 Many addicts and alcoholics can stop for a while

-Many people think that in order to have a drug or alcohol problem, in order to be an addict or alcoholic, one has to be unable to go periods without drinking or using.
+Many people think that to have a drug or alcohol problem, in order to be an addict or alcoholic, one has to be unable to go periods without drinking or using.
 They think that one can only be an addict or alcoholic if they must drink or use every day.
 This is a very common misconception.
 With the vast majority of my clients, this is not the case.
 Most of my clients with addictions are “high functioning” – they have good jobs, are successful, and their lives look healthy from the outside.
 Often these are people who have their lives pretty together… except in this one specific area.
 They often can stop using or drinking for periods of time.
 But this is not an essential criterion of addiction.
 The essential piece is not the frequency of use, but the degree to which the use causes problems or distress.
 For example, you might drink only once per month.
 But if every time you drink, something bad or embarrassing happens, or you feel bad about yourself, you meet the criteria.
 In fact, this doesn’t even need to occur every time you drink.
 But if it occurs repeatedly and you continue to drink, you meet the criteria.

 Most of us have heard of “rock bottom” or hitting “rock bottom” in the context of someone’s drug or alcohol use.
 This is the idea that someone experiences something so unpleasant that they “hit bottom” and realize they need to do something about their addiction.
 What I find interesting is that everyone has a different bottom.
 For some clients I’ve worked with, bottom was something as simple as realizing they weren’t being as present with their kids as they might be if they were sober.
 But other clients have much “lower” bottoms.
 I’ve had clients who don’t get it despite losing everything: their marriages, their kids, their ability to work (losing their medical or law license), going to jail, and even being homeless.